CMakePP/CMakePPLang/docs/source/debugging.rst

 ***********************************
-Debugging Code Written With CMakePP
+Debugging Code Written in CMakePP
 ***********************************

 Native CMake has limited debugging capabilities, which are limited to printing